-Description Command Install bridge-utils (if not already installed; dependencies are installed automatically).
+D Description Command ir nstall bridge-utils (if not already installed; dependencies are nstalled automatically).
 Note that Red Hat needs to be registered to have access to the repositories. # yum install bridge-utils

 Please note: it is possible to configure a virtual bridge without the bridge-utils package, for example, by using the appropriate ip commands.
-However, the bridge-utils package is required for the configuration via the Charon-Manager functions.
+However, the bridge-utils package is required for the configuration via the Charon-Manager functions when running Linux version 7.x.